ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

     :target: ../_images/MissionList_LoiterTime.png

 The vehicle will fly to and then wait at the specified location for the specified number of seconds.
-This is the mission equivalent of the :ref:`Loiter flight mode <loiter-mode>`.
+This is the same as a Waypoint command.

 **Times** - the number of seconds to remain at the location.